captn3m0/codechef/_problems/easy/WCOUNT.md

 2
 60
 </pre>
-**Description:** In first case "ab" & "ba" are two different words.
-In third case, note that A & a are different alphabets and hence "Aa" & "aA" are different words.
+**Description:** In first case "ab" &amp; "ba" are two different words.
+In third case, note that A &amp; a are different alphabets and hence "Aa" &amp; "aA" are different words.